DuaaAlshareef/Foundatoins-of-Machine-Learning/README.md

 ### Files

 - **PCA.py**: This file contains the implementation of the PCA algorithm.
 It includes functions for calculating principal components, transforming data, and reconstructing original features from reduced dimensions.

-- **PCA.py**: This file contains the implementation of the PCA algorithm.
-It includes functions for calculating principal components, transforming data, and reconstructing original features from reduced dimensions.

 - **PCA_CLASS.py**: The file contains the implementation of the same PCA algorithm by using class.